christianvoigt/argdown/packages/argdown-cli/Readme.md

   - `argdown html [input glob] [output folder]`: exports the input files as html files into the output folder.
   - `argdown dot [input glob] [output folder]`: exports the input files as dot files into the output folder.
   - `argdown json [input glob] [output folder]`: exports the input files as .json files into the output folder.
+  - `argdown compile [input glob] [output folder]`: compiles the input files with included files into new .argdown files.

 All commands can be used with the `-w` option: The cli will then watch your .argdown files continuously for changes and export them instantly.